DocsReleasesCommunityGuidesBlog

 Choosing another architecture#

-Let's try to build the helloworld app for the ARM64 architecture, as well.
+Let's try to build the c-hello app for the ARM64 architecture, as well.
 All you need to do is head back into the configuration menu by running make menuconfig, after which you should go to the Architecture Selection menu where you can pick the Armv8 compatible (64 bits) target.
 Make sure to save your changes.
 When you exit the menu, you will most likely see this warning message:

 *** The following configuration changes were detected: